History of Bulgaria in Timeline

 Bulgaria

-Bulgaria, officially the Republic of Bulgaria, is a country in Southeast Europe, located on the eastern Balkans south of the Danube River and west of the Black Sea.
-It shares borders with Greece, Turkey, Serbia, North Macedonia, and Romania.
-Covering 110,994 square kilometers, it is the tenth-largest country in the European Union.
-Sofia is the capital and largest city, with other major cities including Plovdiv, Varna, and Burgas.
+Bulgaria, officially the Republic of Bulgaria, is a country in Southeast Europe, located on the eastern Balkans, south of the Danube River, and west of the Black Sea.
+Bordered by Greece, Turkey, Serbia, North Macedonia, and Romania, it covers 110,994 square kilometers, making it the tenth-largest EU country.
+Sofia is its capital and largest city, with other major cities including Plovdiv, Varna, and Burgas.

-In 1905, Bulgaria had a historical high total fertility rate (TFR) of 5.83 children per woman.
+In 1905, Bulgaria reached a historical high fertility rate of 5.83 children per woman.

 October 1908: Proclamation of Independence

-On October 5, 1908, Bulgaria proclaimed itself an independent state, having incorporated the Ottoman territory of Eastern Rumelia in 1885 after a war against Serbia.
+On October 5, 1908, Bulgaria proclaimed itself an independent state, incorporating the Ottoman territory of Eastern Rumelia after winning a war against Serbia.

 1908: Independence from the Ottoman Empire